Online threat to China's UnionPay outweighs foreign card rivals

 China said last month it would open its credit card market to foreign players following a World Trade Organization ruling in 2012 that it discriminated against U.S. card firms.

 The prize for the foreign companies would be access to what is projected to become the biggest card market in the world by 2020.
-Transactions were already around 32 trillion yuan (3.31 trillion pounds) in China in 2013, according to data from the People's Bank of China.
+Transactions were already around 32 trillion yuan ($5.22 trillion) in China in 2013, according to data from the People's Bank of China.

 But analysts say the obstacles to a successful foreign invasion of UnionPay's dominant card position are considerable, as UnionPay charges merchants much lower rates than the Western card companies - as low as 0.04 percent, compared with MasterCard's 0.60-1.85 percent in Britain for certain cards.